Extending the core taxonomy - dimensions

 Default members

 A feature of the XBRL specification is that a default member will be assumed in the XBRL unless any other non-default member is specified.
-This is convenient because when tagging, you will not need to elect a member in the dimension if the fact represents the total of all members for that dimensin.
+This is convenient because when tagging, you will not need to select a member in the dimension if the fact represents the total of all members for that dimension.
 For this reason, the default member should usually represent the total or not applicable.

 Report Authority always sets the first member created as the default member.
 To nominate a different member to be the default member, select the member and click the Default toggle button.